MadaShindeInai/nodejs2021Q4-service/README.md

 For more information about OpenAPI/Swagger please visit https://swagger.io/.

 ## Docker
+-1) Run docker desctop application
+0) in separate console run npx tsc -w
 1) install 'make'
+2) run 'make network' (creates user-defined brige network)
-2) make build (builds the docker image)
+2) run 'make build' (builds the docker image)
-3) make run-dev (runs container with image in --rm mode)
+3) run 'make run-dev' (runs container with image in --restart mode in user-defined network)
-4) you can make changes in dist folder and see them in app.
-As an example you can add some users to the database (dist/resources/utils.js) and get them with the following command in console: curl http://localhost:4000/users
+4) you can make changes.
+As an example you can add some users to the database (src/resources/utils.js) and get them with the following command in console: curl http://localhost:4000/users
-5) make stop (stops the docker container and removes it)
+5) make stop (stops the docker container)

 ## Testing